when it comes to approving psychoactive substances

 With respect, the FDA is completely biased in studying MDMA.

-They say there is too little data -- but the drug has been used for half a century by hundreds of millions of young people.
+They say there is too little data -- but the drug has been used for half a century millions of young people.
 There is no big epidemic of liver failure today.

 Also, the FDA completely ignores the benefits of the drug: